Anita Ekberg: Early life

 Anita Ekberg was born on 29 September 1931, in Malmö, Skåne (Sweden), the sixth of eight children.
 In her teens, Anita worked as a fashion model.
 Ekberg entered the Miss Malmö competition in 1950 at her mother's urging.
-This led to the Miss Sweden contest which she won.
-Despite speaking very little English, she went to the United States to compete for the 1951 Miss Universe title (an unofficial pageant at that time, the pageant became official in 1952).
+This led to the Miss Sweden contest, which she won.
+Despite speaking very little English, she went to the United States to compete for the 1951 Miss Universe title (an unofficial beauty pageant at that time, it became official in 1952).

 Career

 Universal Studios

 Although Ekberg did not win the Miss Universe pageant, as one of six finalists, she did earn a starlet's contract with Universal Studios.

 As a starlet at Universal, she received lessons in drama, elocution, dancing, horseback riding, and fencing.
 She appeared briefly in The Mississippi Gambler (1953) with Tyrone Power, Abbott and Costello Go to Mars (1953) (playing a woman on Venus), Take Me to Town (1953) with Ann Sheridan, and The Golden Blade (1953) with Rock Hudson and Piper Laurie.

 Ekberg skipped many of her drama lessons, restricting herself to riding horses in the Hollywood Hills.
 Ekberg later admitted she was spoiled by the studio system and played, instead of pursuing bigger film roles.
 Universal dropped her after six months.